bridgecrew-perf6/mlmodel-deploy-using-flask/README.md

 There are 32561 records with 15 features.

-We are going to use this dataset to train a classification model that will predict whether a given individual will have income above $50K per year and deply it as inside a Flask web app.
+We are going to use this dataset to train a classification model that will predict whether a given individual will have income above $50K per year and deploy it as inside a Flask web app.